gustavooferreira/pgw-auth-service/README.md

 It's not meant to be production ready by any means.
 I'm not using a database to simplify the service, as this service was only created so the payment gateway can simulate talking to an external system for credentials validation.

 The OpenAPI spec is located in the `openapi` folder.
-The API is made up of one endpoint only.

-To view the spec in Swagger UI, click [this link](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/gustavooferreira/pgw-auth-service/master/openapi/spec.yaml).
+To view the spec in the Swagger UI [click this link](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/gustavooferreira/pgw-auth-service/master/openapi/spec.yaml).

-This service should require authentication/authorization.
+The requests to this service should go through an authentication/authorization process as well.
 I have not implemented this to keep the service simple.